farribeiro/livebill/README.md

 ## About the language programming?

 Now I'm tinking about what fits to the project...
 Java with Java, Scala or Groovy?
 Ruby?
 Python?
 Javascript with NodeJS?
 Or then ShellScript?

+Using Regulars Expression I can filter a variety information on a raw text.
+This is in first time the pilar of system.